code49/.dotfiles/INSTALLATION.md

 ```
 You could use any text editor other than `vim`, like `nano` would work or `helix` or `nvim`.

-In order to rebuild nixos, you need internet, which you can connect to by running `nmtui` and then connecting to a wifi network through the UI.
+In order to rebuild nixos, you need internet (because we are installing packages here), which you can connect to by running `nmtui` and then connecting to a wifi network through the UI.
 This is pretty self-explanatory.

 I can then run the following:
 ```bash